-Form 1 10-K \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year End ed November 30, 2014 OF t □ 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Transition Period from to Commission File Nu mber: 001-31913 NOVA GOLD NOVAGOLD RES (Exact Name of Registrant a British Columbia (State or Other Jurisdiction of Incorporation or Organization) N/A (I.R.S.
-Employer Identification No.) 789 West Pender Street, Suite 720 Vancouver, British Columbia, Canada (Address of Principal Executive Offices) V6C 1H2 (Zip Code) (604) 669 (Registrant's Telephone Num Securities registered pursua nt to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Shares, no par value NYSE MKT Securities registered pursuant to o Section 12(g) of the Act: None In No ⊠ • ned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box In No ⊠ eports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box Excha eports required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), ays.
-Yes \boxtimes No \square Interac electronically and posted on its corporate Web site, if any, every post Rule 405 of Regulation S-T during the preceding 12 months (or post such files).
-Yes \boxtimes No \square f registrant's knowledge, in defini mendment to this Form 10-K. ⊠ tive proxy or information statement s incorporated by reference in Part finitions of "large accelerated file elerated filer, an accelerated filer, a r," "accelerated filer" and "smaller Large accelerated filer Accelerated filer ⊠ Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Based on the last sale price on the NYSE-MKT of the registrant's Common Shares on May 31, 2014 (the last business day of the registrant's most recently completed second fiscal quarter) of \$3.01 per share, the aggregate market value of the voting Common Shares held by non-affiliates was approximately \$588,135,000.
-Indicate by check mark w hether the registrant is a shell com pany (as defined in Rule 12b-2 of the ne Exchange Act).
-Yes □ No ⊠ As of January 22, 2015, the registrant had 317,794,647 Common Shares, no par value, outstanding.
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended November 30, 2015

+OR

+] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+For the Transition Period from to

+Commission File Number: 001-31913

+NOVAGOLD RESOURCES INC.

+(Exact Name of Registrant as Specified in Its Charter)

+British Columbia (State or Other Jurisdiction of Incorporation or Organization)

+789 West Pender Street, Suite 720 Vancouver, British Columbia, Canada (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class

+Name of Each Exchange on Which Registered

+Common Shares, no par value

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+(I.R.S.
+Employer Identification No.)

+N/A

+V6C 1H2

+(Zip Code)

+NYSE MKT

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will
+⊥ 1934 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes